-The reference time refers to the moment on which the funds are entered on the account of Nova KBM d.d. or where Nova KBM d.d. confirms the transfer or payment order by means of a stamp and signature.
+The reference time refers to the moment on which the funds are entered on the account of OTP banka d.d. or where OTP banka d.d. confirms the transfer or payment order by means of a stamp and signature.
 The precise time of the order's confirmation is indicated in the document itself.
 However, in practice this means that this time is the moment on which the investor signed and submitted the order for transfer or sale at one of the authorized paying and distributing agents.

-Euro amounts shall be transferred to the account held by Nova KBM d.d.: SI56 0451 5000 3343 322 with the reference number 00 293070.
+Euro amounts shall be transferred to the account held by OTP banka d.d.: SI56 0451 5000 3343 322 with the reference number 00 293070.